asyncauto/por-docs/guides/getting-started.md

 <br />
 *  The drop-down list will be showing users created in Step 1 above.
 If new users need to be added, repeat Step 1.
 *   It is possible to have just one approver - L1.
 Leave the L2 Approver field blank in such cases.
-*Tip: For details on each of the available fields in the "Create Budget" page, please read the reference article: [Create or Edit a Budget](/reference/budget/create-edit-budget)*
 <br><br />
 * Click "Submit".
 The new budget will now be created and should be visible in the Budgets tab.

+*Tip: For detailed information on Budgets including details of all available fields in the "Create Budget" page, please read the reference article: [Create or Edit a Budget](/reference/budget/create-edit-budget)*

 ---
 ## 3. Create Vendors

+A Vendor in Mr.Albert POR product is an entity to whom a Purchase Order is being initiated.
+Vendors can be individuals or businesses supplying goods and/or services to your company.

-A Vendor is another mandatory field to be filled while creating a POR.
+"Vendor" is another mandatory field to be filled while creating a POR.
 Similar to the case with budgets, the list of vendors added in this step will be displayed in a drop-down list while creating a POR.
 A new vendor needs to be created by following the steps below before a POR can be created with that vendor.

 To create a vendor:
 * Navigate to the "Vendors" tab in the Mr.Albert POR interface.